georgjz/georgjz.github.io/_posts/2023-08-03-game-boy-template.md

 comments:   true
 ---

 Has it been a year since I last posted?
 It seems so.
 Shame on me.
-New job, new place, fixing my relationship with someone I dearly love and missed despite me being an unredeemable ingrate - you know, standard stuff.
+New job, new place, fixing my relationship with someone I dearly love and missed despite me being an irredeemable ingrate - you know, standard stuff.

 Anyways, the [Game Boy Competition 2023][gbcompo23] is on!
 A game jam to create a game for the [Game Boy][gb] within three months.